CodingMilitia/Blog/_posts/2018-03-15-my-couple-of-cents-on-remote-work.md

 ## The less fantasised part of "work from anywhere"

-What triggered todays ideas had nothing to do with remote work, development or any of the usual stuff.
+What triggered today's ideas had nothing to do with remote work, development or any of the usual stuff.
 I was simply watching the news and a piece on a less populous village started.
 It got me thinking.

 Here in my country (and probably in others, but I'll talk about what I know) we have a problem with the desertification of some (a lot?) of areas.
 Basically there are villages that have very few inhabitants, once upon a time there were people there, but with the lack of jobs and way to provide to oneself, people relocated to other parts of the country or other countries.